lakwarus/ballerina-camel-restful-service/README.md

 service orderMgt on httpListener {

 ```
+Ballerina comes with built-in annotation support.
+Here I have used `@http:ServiceConfig` aanotation to set based path of our rest service.

 A service can have any number of resource functions.
 We can implement the business logic of each resource depending on your requirements.
+For simplicity, you can use an in-memory map to keep all the order details.

 following code block shows implementation of addOrder resource function.
+Here, you will see how certain HTTP status codes and headers are manipulated whenever required in addition to the order processing logic.

 ```ballerina
 // Resource that handles the HTTP POST requests that are directed to the path